-- the overseas student will be reported because they are unable to achieve satisfactory course progress at the level they are studying, even after engaging with IIB's intervention strategy to assist the overseas student in accordance with Standard 8 (Overseas student visa requirements) - there is evidence of compassionate or compelling circumstances - o IIB fails to deliver the course as outlined in the Acceptance of Offer document. - o there is evidence that the overseas student's reasonable expectations about their current course are not being met - there is evidence that the overseas student was misled by IIB or an education or migration agent regarding the Institute or its course and the course is therefore unsuitable to their needs and/or study objectives - o an appeal (internal or external) on another matter results in a decision or recommendation to release the overseas student.
+- the overseas student will be reported because they are unable to achieve satisfactory course progress at the level they are studying, even after engaging with IIB's intervention strategy to assist the overseas student in accordance with Standard 8 (Overseas student visa requirements) - there is evidence of compassionate or compelling circumstances. - IIB fails to deliver the course as outlined in the Acceptance of Offer document. - there is evidence that the overseas student's reasonable expectations about their current course are not being met. - there is evidence that the overseas student was misled by IIB or an education or migration agent regarding the Institute or its course and the course is therefore unsuitable to their needs and/or study objectives. - o an appeal (internal or external) on another matter results in a decision or recommendation to release the overseas student.

-c) Refusing to provide a letter of release
+c) Refusing to provide a letter of release.

-IIB will not give a student a letter of release unless the student shows them a valid letter of offer of enrolment from another provider.
+IIB will not issue a letter of release to a student unless the student has a valid letter of offer of enrolment from another provider and has studied for at least 6 months in the course.
 When a request for release is refused, the student will be provided with a written response stating the reason for the refusal.

-The student will be given advice in writing that they may access the student complaints and appeals process within 20 working days as detailed in the Student Handbook if they seek a review d) Timeframe for assessing and replying to a transfer request
+The student will be given advice in writing that they may access the student complaints and appeals process within 20 working days as detailed in the Student Handbook if they seek a review.

+d) Timeframe for assessing and replying to a transfer request.